Git Init Commands

 git init -b <branch>

 Initializes a new Git repository with the specified initial branch name.
-This is useful for setting a default branch other than main
+This is useful for setting a default branch other than main or master.

 Example

-This command initializes a new Git repository with the initial branch named main
+This command initializes a new Git repository with the initial branch named main.

 Summary

-command is the starting point for creating a new Git repository.
+The git init command is the starting point for creating a new Git repository.
 It sets up the necessary files and directories for version control.
 You can customize the initialization process with options such as creating a bare repository, specifying a template, or setting an initial branch name.
 For more detailed information on each command, refer to the official Git documentation.